buddhist-uni/buddhist-uni.github.io/_content/monographs/cheese-and-worms_ginzburg-carlo.md

 > Menocchio was certain that at death man reverted to the elements of which he was composed.
 But an irresistible yearning drove him to picture some sort of survival after death.

-A riveting reconstruction of the thought-world of a particular, early modern, Italian peasant whom had fashioned for himself an unpopular popular cosmology.
+A riveting reconstruction of the thought-world of a particular, early-modern, Italian peasant who had fashioned for himself an unpopular popular cosmology.

 > The victory of written over oral culture has been, principally, the victory of the abstract over the empirical.